I-fahd/SOC-Analyst-Portfolio/SOC140_Phishing_Mail_Detected_Suspicious_Task_Scheduler/readme.md

 **Status:** Closed

 **Description:**
 A phishing alert was triggered for an email sent to **Mark** with the subject "**COVID19 Vaccine**".
 The email contained a password-protected ZIP file (`infected` password) intended to bypass security filters.
-Static analysis confirmed the attachment contained malware designed to create malicious scheduled tasks.
+Static analysis results from threat intelligence sources indicated the attachment was malicious and associated with scheduled task persistence techniques.
 The email gateway successfully **Blocked** the delivery, preventing any endpoint compromise.

 ---